-- vi) Applicants applying to the A101 Graduate Entry Medicine MBChB programme are required to have met at least two of the following widening participation criteria at the point at which they completed their secondary education:

-- Lived in an area with low progression to higher education;

-- Lived in a deprived area;

-- Received free school meals in years 10-13;

-- Received a 16-19 Bursary or similar grant;

-- Was a young carer;

-- Was in local authority care;

-- Was estranged from both of their parents or legal guardians during their secondary education;

-- Was the first in their family to enter higher education;

-- Have parents who were unemployed or working in unskilled jobs;

-- Have a disability.

-Other qualifications are also considered for admission i.e. Scottish Highers, Irish Leaving Certificate, the International and European Baccalaureate and some national qualifications from students applying from other countries.

-The standard offer to successful candidates for the A101 course will normally be an upper second class degree in an appropriate life sciences subject.
+- vi) Applicants applying to the A101 Graduate Entry Medicine MBChB programme are required to have met at least two of the following widening participation criteria at the point at which they completed their secondary education (prior to entering higher education): - Lived in an area with low progression to higher education; - Lived in a deprived area; - Received free school meals in years 10-13; - Received a 16-19 Bursary or similar grant; - Was a young carer; - Was in local authority care; - Was estranged from both of their parents or legal guardians during their secondary education; - Was the first in their family to enter higher education; - Have parents who were unemployed or working in unskilled jobs; - Have a disability. - vii) Other qualifications are also considered for admission i.e. Scottish Highers, Irish Leaving Certificate, the International and European Baccalaureate and some national qualifications from students applying from other countries.
+A number of qualifications, (including but not limited to BTECs, T-Levels and Access Courses) are not accepted. - viii) The standard offer to successful candidates for the A101 course will normally be an upper second class degree in an appropriate life sciences subject.